General information about soldering. Solders and fluxes

 The advantages of soldering include: slight heating of the connecting parts, which preserves the structure and mechanical properties of the metal; maintaining the dimensions and shapes of the part; connection strength.

-Modern methods allow brazing carbon, alloy and stainless steels, non-ferrous metals and their alloys.
+Modern methods make it possible to solder carbon, alloy and stainless steels, non-ferrous metals and their alloys.

 Solders – this is the quality, strength and operational reliability of the solder joint.
 Solders must have the following properties:

-have a melting point below the melting point of the soldered materials;
+have a melting point lower than the melting point of the materials being soldered;

-provide a sufficiently high adhesion, strength, plasticity and tightness of the solder joint;
+ensure sufficiently high adhesion, strength, ductility and tightness of the solder joint;

-have a coefficient of thermal expansion close to the corresponding coefficient of the brazed material.
+have a thermal expansion coefficient close to the corresponding coefficient of the soldered material.

-Low-melting solders are used for soldering steel, copper, zinc, lead, tin and their alloys, gray cast iron, aluminum, ceramics, glass, etc. Antimony, bismuth, cadmium, indium, mercury and other metals are added to tin-lead solders to obtain special properties. .
-In locksmith work, solder POS 40 is more often used.
+Low-melting solders are used for soldering steel, copper, zinc, lead, tin and their alloys of gray cast iron, aluminum, ceramics, glass, etc. To obtain special properties, antimony, bismuth, cadmium, indium, mercury and other metals are added to tin-lead solders .
+For plumbing work, POS 40 solder is most often used.

-Refractory solders are refractory metals and alloys, of which copper-zinc and silver are widely used.
+Refractory solders They are refractory metals and alloys, of which copper-zinc and silver are widely used.

-The addition of small amounts of boron increases the hardness and strength of the solder, but increases the brittleness of the solder joints.
+The addition of small amounts of boron increases the hardness and strength of the solder, but increases the fragility of the soldered seams.

-According to GOST, copper-zinc solders are produced in three grades: PMC-38 for soldering brass with 60 ...
-68% copper; PMC-48 - for soldering copper alloys, copper over 68%; PMTs-54 - for soldering bronze, copper, tompak and steel.
-Copper-zinc solders melt at 700 ...
-950 degrees.
+According to GOST, copper-zinc solders are produced in three grades: PMTs-38 for soldering brass with 60...68% copper; PMC-48 – for soldering copper alloys, copper over 68%; PMC-54 – for soldering bronze, copper, tombac and steel.
+Copper-zinc solders are melted at 700...950 degrees.

-Fluxes used to remove oxide chemicals.
-Fluxes improve the surface wetting conditions by dissolving the oxide films present on the surface of the soldered metal and solder.
+Fluxes used to remove oxide from chemicals.
+Fluxes improve surface wetting conditions by dissolving oxide films present on the surface of the soldered metal and solder.

 There are fluxes for soft and hard solders, as well as for soldering aluminum alloys, stainless steels and cast iron.

 Soldering irons.
-A special group is made up of soldering irons for special purposes: ultrasonic with an ultrasonic frequency generator (UP-21); with arc heating; with vibrating devices, etc.
+A special group consists of special-purpose soldering irons: ultrasonic with an ultrasonic frequency generator (UP-21); with arc heating; with vibrating devices, etc.

-Periodically heated soldering irons subdivided into angular, or hammer, and straight, or end.
-The former are the most widely used.
-A soldering iron is a piece of copper of a certain shape, mounted on an iron rod with a wooden handle at the end.
+Intermittent soldering irons are divided into angular, or hammer, and straight, or end.
+The first ones are used most widely.
+A soldering iron is a shaped piece of copper mounted on an iron rod with a wooden handle at the end.

-To soldering irons continuous heating include gas and petrol.
+To soldering irons continuous heating include gas and gasoline.

-Electric soldering irons widely used, as they are simple in design and easy to use.
-No harmful gases are formed during their operation, and they heat up quickly - within 2 ...
-8 minutes, which improves the quality of soldering.
+Electric soldering irons They are widely used because they are simple in design and easy to use.
+During their operation, no harmful gases are formed, and they heat up quickly - within 2...8 minutes, which improves the quality of soldering.
 Electric soldering irons are (a) straight and (b) angled.

 Types of soldered seams.
-Depending on the requirements for soldered products, soldered seams are divided into three groups:
+Depending on the requirements for the products being soldered, soldered seams are divided into three groups:

 durable having a certain mechanical strength, but not necessarily tightness;

-dense- solid sealed seams that do not allow the penetration of any substance;
+dense– continuous sealed seams that do not allow the penetration of any substance;

-The parts to be joined must fit well together.
+The parts to be connected must fit well together.

 Soldering with soft and hard solders

 Soft soldering is divided into acidic And acid-free.
-For acid soldering, zinc chloride or technical hydrochloric acid is used as a flux; for acid-free soldering, fluxes that do not contain acids: rosin, turpentine, stearin, solder paste, etc. Acid-free soldering produces a clean seam; after acid soldering, the possibility of corrosion is not excluded.
+In acid soldering, zinc chloride or commercial hydrochloric acid is used as a flux; in acid-free soldering, fluxes that do not contain acids are used: rosin, turpentine, stearin, solder paste, etc. Acid-free soldering produces a clean seam; After acid soldering, the possibility of corrosion cannot be ruled out.

 Brazing is used to obtain strong and heat-resistant seams and is carried out as follows: